jemimahmartinez/SFTP/README.md

 FROM SERVER: +C:\Users\jemje\forTesting	file1.txt, 	file2.txt, 	Folder,
 ```
 #### DONE
-This command tells the remote system that you are done
+This command tells the remote system that you are done and closes the connection
 ```
 FROM SERVER: +Server SFTP Service
 $ USER guest